Filipinos pack cemeteries to remember the dead | Malay Mail

 With offices and schools closed, dense crowds carrying bouquets as well as bags heavy with picnic supplies and the odd bottle of beer poured through graveyards.

-Cemeteries in the Philippines range from quiet fields of wooden crosses to dense “apartment” tombs stacked metres high in the capital, which is home to some 13 million of the living.
+Cemeteries in the Philippines range from quiet fields of white crosses to dense “apartment” tombs stacked metres high in the capital, which is home to some 13 million of the living.

-Many tombs were freshly whitewashed and drizzled with the melted candle wax and topped with religious icons.
+In many graveyards flickering candles sent rivulets of melted wax down freshly whitewashed tombs, which were topped with religious icons for the occasion.

+However, as the flow of humanity surged into the cemeteries, police seized “gambling materials” like playing cards and anything that could be used to start a fire.

 Church officials in Asia’s Catholic outpost emphasised the reflective aspect of the day, insisting people interested only in “drinking, merry-making, chatting” do so elsewhere.